What is a 16-19 Free School?

 I can’t decide what type of course to take; what might help me choose?

-The ‘Your options explained’ section in this prospectus gives details about the types of courses we offer and what they entail.
+The ‘your options explained’ section on page 16 of the prospectus gives details about the types of courses we offer and what they entail.
 There is a wide range of A Levels and vocational courses to choose from, so there is bound to be something to suit you here.

 Can I go to university if I don’t take A Levels?

 Vocational courses provide a proven route to university providing the subjects are compatible.
 College open events are a great opportunity for you to find out whether the course you want to follow is suitable for applying to university, as is your interview.